webis-de/ecir25-corpus-subsampling/ir_datasets_subsample/README.md

 ## Usage

-In general, you can use it as any ir_dataset (still, some methods might need to be implemented).
+In general, you can use it as any ir_dataset (still, some methods might need to be improved).
 For instance, the notebook [retrieval-example.ipynb](retrieval-example.ipynb) shows how retrieval experiments can be done.
 In general, the usage would be like:

 ```
 from ir_datasets_subsample import register_subsamples